 The act of obtaining a Foreign Qualification or Certificate of Authority can be costly and also subjects the owners of the LLC to the same taxes that domestic companies are subjected to.
 Furthermore, the annual cost of maintaining a registered agent and paying the Annual Report and Business License Fees, in the case of Nevada, can be very expensive for a company just starting out.

 The bottom line is that every state is different and every company is unique.
 There are countless factors that are equally important in determining where to set up shop (including state labor laws, cost of living, customer base, production costs, etc.).
-Once you’ve narrowed down the best state for your specific company, Incfile can start the process for forming your LLC or corporation in any state.
-Our business formation packages include a lifetime of customer support, online access to your incorporation documents and a your first year of registered agent service for free.
-Review our online business formation packages — starting at $49 + state fees — to start your business today.
+Once you've narrowed down the best state for your specific company, Incfile can start the process for forming your LLC or corporation in any state.
+Our business formation packages include a lifetime of customer support, online access to your incorporation documents and the first year of registered agent service for free.